 - They had virtually no exposure to the risky investments that caused the market meltdown of 2008

-- They have NEVER missed paying an annual dividend to policyowners for more than 100 years, including during the Great Depression!
+- They are masters at under-promising and over-delivering and have NEVER missed paying an annual dividend to policyowners for more than 100 years, including during the Great Depression!

-To find out what your bottom-line numbers and results could be with Bank On Yourself, request a free Analysis here
+Every plan is different.
+Yours would be custom tailored to your unique situation, goals and dreams.
+To get a referral to a Professional who can show you what your bottom-line numbers and results could be with Bank On Yourself, request a free Analysis here.REQUEST YOUR

 No one knows for sure what direction the dollar will go.
 The current economic environment can change any time, and it can turn on a dime, as it has in the past.
 We are a global economy, and the actions of other nations impact us, as well.

-In an article from MoneyCentral when the dollar was taking a beating in 2009 (MSN.com, on October 13, 2009), it was reported that central banks in numerous Asian countries were “actively buying dollars to check its fall against their currencies.”
+In an article from MoneyCentral when the dollar was taking a beating in 2009, it was reported that central banks in numerous Asian countries were “actively buying dollars to check its fall against their currencies.”

 Why do you think they would do that?